Visyond/website-hugo/site/content/product-tour/product-tour.md

           Extend your collaborators' analyses without anyone losing data
     benefitsList2:
       - text: >-
           You don't need many tools.
-Visyond's analyses are intergrated with the spreadsheets and dashboards
+Visyond's analyses are integrated with the spreadsheets and dashboards
       - text: >-
           Both Excel experts and novices will get things done quickly
     image: /img/product-tour/step2.png